gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 convenient way to use computers with multicore CPU(s), but thread-MPI does in some cases make :ref:`mdrun <gmx mdrun>` run slightly faster than with MPI.

-Thread-MPI is included in the |Gromacs| source and it is the default parallelization since version 4.5, practically rendering the serial :ref:`mdrun <gmx mdrun>` deprecated.
+Thread-MPI is included in the |Gromacs| source and it is the default parallelization mode, practically rendering the serial :ref:`mdrun <gmx mdrun>` deprecated.
 Compilation with thread-MPI is controlled by the ``GMX_THREAD_MPI`` CMake variable.

 Thread-MPI is compatible with most :ref:`mdrun <gmx mdrun>` features and parallelization schemes,